Summary of New Guidance on COVID-19 Vaccine Mandate

 Deadline for Contractor Employees to be Fully Vaccinated

-Covered contractor employees who are not legally entitled to accommodation must be fully vaccinated no later than December 8, 2021 for those covered contractors who have a covered contract to which the new clause is added.
-After December 8, 2021, covered contractor employees must be fully vaccinated by the first day of the period of performance of any newly awarded contract or, for existing contracts, the first day of the period of performance on an exercised option, or extended or renewed contract when the clause has been incorporated into the contract.
+Covered contractor employees who are not legally entitled to accommodation must be fully vaccinated no later than January 18, 2022 (updated from December 8, 2021 per November 10, 2021 new guidelines, “COVID-19 Workplace Safety: Guidance for Federal Contractors and Subcontractors) for those covered contractors who have a covered contract to which the new clause is added.
+After January 18, 2022 covered contractor employees must be fully vaccinated by the first day of the period of performance of any newly awarded contract or, for existing contracts, the first day of the period of performance on an exercised option, or extended or renewed contract when the clause has been incorporated into the contract.